MattiaRag/timemaproject/markdowns/preliminary.md

 ```

-The same steps are performed on fasta nucleotides files, followed by Iqtree2:
+The same steps are performed on fasta nucleotides files, followed by IQ-TREE:

 ```